 The road to Nocelle is narrow with sharp curves.
-At several places where the repair work of the streets was going on, the driving situation turned out to be a nightmare.
-From Positano, followed by Via Monsignor Vito Talamo, passed another mountain village Montepertuso, we drove further up and arrived at the small parking lot of Nocelle.
+In several places, due to the repair work, the driving turned out to be a nightmare.
+From Positano, followed by Via Monsignor Vito Talamo, and passed another mountain village Montepertuso, we drove further up and arrived at the small parking lot of Nocelle.
 The parking lot wasn’t full.
-It costs two Euros per hour.

 Start the Nocelle round walk

-Looking around, many rustic stone ways lead to all directions.
-We simply followed the same road and walked towards the centre and coastal direction.
-In some areas, farmers grow vines on terraces carved into the hillside.
-Other areas are covered with colourful wildflowers and long grass.
+Many rustic stone ways lead to all directions.
+We just followed the same road and walked towards the centre and coast direction.
+In some areas, farmers grew vines on terraces carved into the hillside.
+Others grew colourful wildflowers and long grass.
 This part of the village has only a few houses around.
 It was so peaceful and silent.

 The restaurant Rifugio Dei Mele with spectacular views

-Big parasols partially covered the terrace outside.
-Some people, dress up elegantly, were still having their late lunch.
-The terrace towards the coastal side features white cast-iron railings with the simple architectural details.
-I leaned against the railing.
+I leaned against the white railings.
 Before me, it was the spectacular coastal view of the endless ocean.
 The sky was already clear, and I took full advantage of the healthy ocean air.
 The panoramic terrace has such a fabulous ocean view.

 The white open-air bar is at the edge of the terrace.
 Its position gave us the impression that it merged into the ocean and sky with no boundary.
 Could I call it an infinity bar?